Felicia (plant): Fruit

 As in all Asteraceae, the fruit does not open and only one of the compartments contains a single seed.
-The top of this so-called cypsela is ornamented with a single row of around thirty hair-shaped, 2-10 mm long pappus bristles, but only approximately ten bristles in F. bergerana and six to eight in F. annectens.
-An individual bristle hair consists of many cells and with few to many teeth along its margins.
+The top of this so-called cypsela is ornamented, with a single row of around thirty hair-shaped, 2-10 mm long, pappus bristles.
+There are approximately ten bristles in F. bergerana and six to eight in F. annectens.
+An individual bristle hair consists of many cells and has few to many teeth along its margins.
 Pappus is particularly long in the section Lignofelicia, such as in F. comptonii, F. heterophylla, F. ovata, F. venusta and F. welwitschii.
-In this section the long hair is often interspersed with short scales.
+In this section, the long hair is often interspersed with short scales.
 F. bechuanica and F. dentata (section Felicia) also have conspicuous short scales.
 Pappus with long barbes nearer to the base and shorter teeth nearer to the top occur in F. tenella and the section Longistylus.
 A glabrous base and teeth higher up the pappus occurs in the sections Dracontium and Neodetris.
 The tip of the pappus hair is wider in F. echinata and species in the section Lignofelicia, but mostly ends pointy.
-In fresh plants, the pappus is mostly white to bone-colored, sometimes yellowish, yellow-brown in F. dentata, although in herbarium specimens stronger colors may develop such as fox-red in F. burkei.
+In fresh plants, the pappus is mostly white to bone-colored, sometimes yellowish, yellow-brown in F. dentata, although, in herbarium specimens, stronger colors may develop, such as fox-red in F. burkei.
 Fertilised and fully ripe cypselas may be 1-5 mm long, dependent on the species.
 The color varies from yellow-brown (sections Lignofelicia and Longistylus), red-brown (Anhebecarpaea), dark brown (Dracontium), black (Neodetris), while species of the section Felicia may either be red-brown, dark brown or black.
 F. ovata has blackish green cypselas.
-They are ovate to elliptic, flattened, have two extending vascular bundles and are often covered in non-glandular hairs, characters that set Felicia apart from related genera, like Aster.
+They are ovate to elliptic, flattened, have two extending vascular bundles and are often covered in non-glandular hairs, characteristics that set Felicia apart from related genera, like Aster.
 Cypsela hairs in Felicia have a split tip, such as is common among other related genera.
 The shaft of the hair consists of two parallel series of long cells that are attached to a foot that consist of two short basal cells.
-When dry, there is a bend joint between the foot and the shaft so that it points up and the hair is more or less pressed against the cypsela.
+When dry, there is a bend joint between the foot and the shaft so that it points up, and the hair is more or less pressed against the cypsela.
 When wet, the joint stretches and the hairs become erect.
-The cypsela hairs are mostly of uniform thickness, around 0.2 mm long, with a short cleft, but some such as F. anthemidodes have very short hairs, while others such as in the section Lignofelicia have languid, silky hairs of up to 2 mm long.
+The cypsela hairs are mostly of uniform thickness, around 0.2 mm long, with a short cleft, but some, such as F. anthemidodes, have very short hairs, while others, such as in the section Lignofelicia, have languid, silky hairs of up to 2 mm long.
 Hairs at the base of the cypsela and on the vascular bundles are often different from the rest.
-The tip of the hair may be more heavy, making the split tip reminiscent of a set of horns, such as in F. ovata, or the split is not fully executed, such as in the sections Felicia and Neodetris, and the tip may be bullit-like with a furrow, such as in F. clavipilosa.
+The tip of the hair may be more heavy, making the split tip reminiscent of a set of horns, such as in F. ovata, or the split may not be fully executed, such as in the sections Felicia and Neodetris, and the tip may be bullit-like with a furrow, such as in F. clavipilosa.